Home

 Photographie

 Labour Under Surveillance reconceptualises digitally mediated service environments as fields in which bodies, visibility, and temporality are co-produced through circuits of capture and control.
-By attending to the smallest gestures and operational adjustments that constitute labour under continuous monitoring, the project reframes research as a topological practice that maps how power inhabits bodies, rhythms, and infrastructures — and proposes non-hierarchical modes of documentation and circulation through counter-archives, iterative cuts, and dispositive installation.
+By attending to the smallest gestures and operational adjustments that constitute labour under continuous monitoring, the project reframes research as a topological practice that maps how power inhabits bodies, rhythms, and infrastructures, proposing non-hierarchical modes of documentation and circulation through counter-archives, iterative cuts, and dispositive installation.

-Labour Under Surveillance extends a processual field inquiry developed through years of work inside monitored service environments, returning to one such configuration.
-The research approaches these workplaces topologically, as fields of relations in which the worker’s body is reorganised as interface, node, and image within circuits of visibility and feedback.
-While transforming reproduction through the installation of self-monitoring and anticipatory adjustment — dynamics that are not historically new — digitally mediated service environments recombine these logics into continuous operational circuits, whereby bodies are reorganised as operational interfaces within distributed infrastructures of capture.
-Online casino studios are approached not as distinct sites but as paradigmatic articulations of these conditions.
+Labour Under Surveillance extends a processual field inquiry developed through years of work within monitored service environments, returning to one such configuration.
+The research approaches these workplaces topologically, as relational fields in which the worker’s body is reorganised as interface, node, and image within circuits of visibility and feedback.
+While reproduction is transformed through the installation of self-monitoring and anticipatory adjustment, dynamics that are not historically new, digitally mediated service environments recombine these logics into continuous operational circuits in which bodies are reorganised as interfaces within distributed infrastructures of capture.
+Online casino studios are approached as paradigmatic articulations of these conditions.

-If the body becomes a live endpoint, it is treated here as both site and sensor, registering how something is built up: something artificial, posed, procedural.
-Parsing the site’s architecture, the work remains continuous, while the materials produced appear as cuts in an ongoing process, not finite outcomes.
+If the body becomes a live endpoint, it is treated here as both site and sensor, registering how something is built up, something artificial, posed, procedural.
+Parsing the site’s architecture, the work remains continuous, while the materials produced appear as cuts in an ongoing process.

-Within the casino’s spectacular frame, micrological scrutiny attends to a constellation of processes, including live evaluations, measurements of hand speed, scripts, protocols, algorithms, uniforms, and affects, while diagramming the penetrating gaze of permanent surveillance alongside the flickering ordinarity of time captured.
+Within the spectacular frame of the casino, micrological attention is directed toward a constellation of processes including live evaluations, measurements of hand speed, scripts, protocols, algorithms, uniforms, and affects, while diagrammatically registering the penetrating gaze of permanent surveillance alongside the flickering ordinarity of captured time.

 Grantee